sv-uml/ULearn/Weekly Update/Week10.md

 No reading was done this week.
 There were multiple revisions of week-based folders.

 ## Solutions
-To account for unforseen changes, weekly folder structure was re-organized a number of times.
+To account for unforeseen changes, weekly folder structure was re-organized a number of times.

 ## New ideas
 No new ideas are planned at this time.
 Development of existing features is prioritized.